JunyoungChoi92/ReactStudy/react.md

 - useEffect is a hook in React that allows you to perform **side effects** in your component, such as making API calls, updating the DOM, or tracking analytics. useEffect runs after **every render of your component**, which means **it can react to changes in the component's state or props**.

-- What does useEffect do?
-By using this Hook, you tell React that your component needs to do something after render.
+- **What does useEffect do?** By using this Hook, you tell React that your component needs to do something after render.
 React will remember the function you passed (we’ll refer to it as our “effect”), and call it later after performing the DOM updates.
 In this effect, we set the document title, but we could also perform data fetching or call some other imperative API.
-- Why is useEffect called inside a component?
-Placing useEffect inside the component lets us access the count state variable (or any props) right from the effect.
+- **Why is useEffect called inside a component?** Placing useEffect inside the component lets us access the count state variable (or any props) right from the effect.
 We don’t need a special API to read it — it’s already in the function scope.
 Hooks embrace JavaScript closures and avoid introducing React-specific APIs where JavaScript already provides a solution.
-- Does useEffect run after every render?
-Yes!
+- **Does useEffect run after every render?** Yes!
 By default, it runs both after the first render and after every update.
 (We will later talk about how to customize this.)
 Instead of thinking in terms of “mounting” and “updating”, you might find it easier to think that effects happen “after render”.
 React guarantees the DOM has been updated by the time it runs the effects.
-- Unlike componentDidMount or componentDidUpdate, effects scheduled with useEffect don’t block the browser from updating the screen.
-This makes your app feel more responsive.
-The majority of effects don’t need to happen synchronously.
+- **Unlike** componentDidMount or componentDidUpdate, **effects scheduled with useEffect don’t block the browser from updating the screen**.
+This makes your app feel more responsive. **The majority of effects **don’t** need to happen synchronously**.
 In the uncommon cases where they do (such as measuring the layout), there is a separate useLayoutEffect Hook with an API identical to useEffect.

 ```javascript
 import React, { useState, useEffect } from "react";